FUELS:

 produced.
 By this process, bio-ethanol can

-2. 10.Which of the following fuel cannot be
+also be produced. - 10.Which of the following fuel cannot be

 used in producing nuclear energy?